Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Data

 \section{Data}

-The datasets used in this paper originate from the operational archive of the UNEP IMEO's Methane Alert and Response System (MARS), containing validated emission events from September 2022 to March 2025.
-Within this framework, a team of analysts identified a large number of methane leaks across various sectors and geographic areas, annotating each with high-quality semantic segmentation outlines.
-A key feature of this dataset is its rigorous validation: every detection was verified by at least two independent analysts, with a third confirmation required for any plume notified to stakeholders.
+The datasets used in this paper originate from the operational archive of UNEP IMEO's Methane Alert and Response System (MARS), which contains validated emission events from September 2022 to March 2025; an extended version of this data is detailed in appendix C. in Section \ref{sup_extended_dataset}.
+Within this framework, a team of analysts identified numerous methane leaks across various sectors and geographic areas, annotating each with high-quality semantic segmentation outlines.
+A key feature of this dataset is its rigorous validation: every detection was verified by at least two independent analysts, with a third confirmation required for any plume notified to stakeholders. \fix{ Similarly, plume-free scenes were independently reviewed to confirm the absence of methane emissions}.
 This work leverages these verified detections from three hyperspectral sensors: EMIT \citep{green2022_EMIT}, PRISMA \citep{cogliati2021prisma}, and EnMAP \citep{EnMAPmission}.
 The global coverage of the resulting datasets is visualized in Figure~\ref{fig:dataset_maps}.

+The annotation process starts with the analysts primarily looking at the matched filter products (by default WMF, but they can also choose to display other variants).
+They also see several overlaid vector layers showing known infrastructures, a high-resolution base map (both of these can be used to identify possible source structures on the ground) the RGB product from the sensor itself (useful in cases when the base map may be outdated), and additional metadata such as the wind direction and speed.
+Finally, and this is important in cases of weak or uncertain methane plumes, they have access to previous (and future) observations of the same scene (with several sensors, including EMIT, PRISMA, and EnMAP).
+This is useful for distinguishing a methane enhancement from false enhancements caused by surface structures or mineralogical features.
+For plume-free image sources, we used locations that have been verified not to have any methane leak events.

+Importantly, the datasets we are releasing in our work are made to be machine learning ready - this means that we attempt to lower the entry barriers for machine learning researchers using our data.
+While detection catalogues such as the UNEP IMEO's Eye on Methane platform (\url{https://methanedata.unep.org/map}), Carbon Mapper's data portal (\url{https://data.carbonmapper.org}), or the product published in NASA's Visions portal (\url{https://earth.jpl.nasa.gov/emit/data/data-portal/Greenhouse-Gases/}) and in \citep{green2023emit_plumes_data_portal_product}, provide information about methane emission events, they are not intended for machine learning purposes.
+Hence, we provide a machine-learning ready dataset, including the following features: (i)~standardised input and output products, (ii)~curated non-overlapping data splits, (iii)~positive and negative samples, and (iv)~dedicated full-granule test sets.
+The steps described in our paper can be used to construct similar datasets from these other sources of data.